-Many authors assume the legal disclaimers at the front of their books are supposed to be boring.
+Many authors assume that their book disclaimers are supposed to be boring.
 They presume some pricey lawyers devised standard legalese, and they dare not depart from the norm.

 Many writers have a lot of fun with their disclaimers, particularly for memoirs.
 Let’s look at a few.

 What Is the Disclaimer at the Beginning of Every Book?

 A book disclaimer is a simple statement, 1-3 sentences at most, in which the author declares any name changes, timeline disparities, or, in the case of a novel, that any character’s resemblance to real, living persons is just a coincidence.
 (Even if it’s really not!
 Wink wink!)
 This absolves you, the author, from any legal challenges relating to the privacy or defamation of people you’re writing about.